Imoudumicheal/Imoudumicheal/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ALX-SOFTWARE-ENGINERING
+- 🔭 I worked on Modelling the malaria dynamics in Kebbi state, Nigeria, ALX-SOFTWARE-ENGINERING

-- 🌱 I’m currently learning C, PYTHON, SHELL, SQL
+- 🌱 I’m currently learning ML, PYTHON, R programming, SQL

-- 👯 I’m looking to collaborate on WEB DEVELOPMENT, CLOUD DEVELOPMENT, DATA SCIENCE
+- 👯 I’m looking to collaborate on Machine Learning, CLOUD DEVELOPMENT, DATA SCIENCE

 - 🤔 I’m looking for help with